snishizawa/libretto/README.md

 # libretto
 ## Introduction
-An open cell library characterization.
+An open cell library characterizer.
 Current version support timing characterization of combinational cells and sequential cells.

 Support for power characterization is TBA.